 Here’s what you can do: Be transparent, ask for feedback and try as much as possible to avoid surprises.
 Especially for employees who will be directly impacted — most likely the in-house HR team — including them on the journey can make the difference between a positive and negative reaction to a new work situation.
 It’s also important to remain a cheerleader for your employees and let them know that you’re in it together.

-The bottom line: Remember that while a benefits administration company is an expert at benefits management, you’re still an expert at people management — especially those with whom you work every day.
+The bottom line: Remember that while a Ben Admin company is an expert at benefits management, you’re still an expert at people management — especially those with whom you work every day.
+We hope you were able to gain some insight Benefit Administrators and outsourcing companies.
 At Corban OneSource, we handle the heavy lifting of benefits administration expertly, securely and with the understanding that your employees are more than just customers.
+We specialize in companies with 75-6,000 employees.